FatManWalking/plennarylitics/README.md

    `entrypoint: /bin/bash -c "sleep 50 && python /code/ES_Init.py"` (increase
    the 50 to what ever amount of seconds ES needs to initialise)
-4. You reach the frontend on localhost:3000, the backend on localhost:8080 and Kibana on localhost:5601 (all exposed to your PC)
+4. You reach the frontend on localhost:3000, the backend on localhost:8080 and Kibana on localhost:5601 (all exposed to your PC or local system)

 # Data Processing